cyberark/conjur/design/oss_suite_release.md

 The [OSS Suite Release Repo](https://github.com/cyberark/conjur-oss-suite-release) will include:
-- A user-facing README with a high level overview of how Conjur OSS end users should leverage the repo, with links to appropriate pages in the official documentation
+- A user-facing README with a high level overview of how Conjur Open Source end users should leverage the repo, with links to appropriate pages in the official documentation
 - A VERSION file that includes the current version of the OSS suite release
 - A machine-readable file with the pinned versions included in the current release